 The ASMS mathematics curriculum standards are developed from a combination of both the U.S Common Core Curriculum and the Finnish National standards.
 The standards are organized around five strands that apply across all grade levels: Numbers and Calculations, Algebra, Functions, Geometry, and Probability and Statistics.
 Progressing within these strands at developmentally appropriate levels, students are expected to explore mathematical relationships, develop and explain their own reasoning and strategies for solving problems, and use problem-solving tools appropriately.
 All students are encouraged to develop, to understand, and to value a variety of strategies.
 Information is presented in multiple ways to accommodate the differing learning styles of our students, to stimulate mathematical thinking, and to promote discussion among students.
 By the time students leave ASMS, they should be confident in their ability to apply their math knowledge to solve problems both in the classroom and in life.

 Our unique course design is supported by teacher-generated materials specific to each unit and is not textbook dependent.

-The eighth grade mathematics course is equivalent to a high school Algebra course.
-Students will explore in depth the concepts of functions, with special emphasis on linear, quadratic, and exponential functions.
-In addition students will spend a great deal of time working on the algebraic skills around solving equations, inequalities, absolute value and systems.
-This course also expands the students’ understanding of modeling and choosing correct regressions.
-There is a great deal of emphasis on graphing, and creating representations of data therefore students are required to have a TI-84 graphing calculator.
+Since the course includes a significant emphasis on graphing and creating representations of data, students are required to have a graphing calculator.
+The TI-83 and TI-84 are popular models that include many features and capabilities that facilitate mathematical explorations to meet the needs of this course.
 Students will be given time during the year to become comfortable with the calculator and its features.
-At the end of the year, students are expected to take the New York State Algebra Regents Exam.
-Students successfully completing this course are eligible for high school math credit for Algebra.
+At the end of the year, students are expected to take the New York State Algebra I Regents Exam.
+Students successfully completing this course are eligible for high school math credit for Algebra I.